 This refers to the party developing the tower.
 The host usually leases a piece of ground from the landowner and erects a tower to allow transmission and reception of signals within that party's own network.
-The party developing the tower can be the mobile operator..
+The party developing the tower can be the mobile operator.
 The host may also be solely in the business of developing such installations to enable sharing opportunities for telecommunications operators.
-Companies such as these are called infrastructure providers (e.g. Argiva, Wireless Infrastructure Group, Spyder).
+Companies such as these are called infrastructure providers (eg, Arqiva, Wireless Infrastructure Group, Spyder).

 For the purposes of valuation, a mast host who also broadcasts (uses the mast for the purposes of transmission and receipt of radio frequency signals) shall be deemed to have the right to broadcast included in the rent payable to the superior landlord and the value of this right will be reflected in the site rent.
-All other occupation of a mast should be considered as a sharer and a "payaway" addition appropriate to the nature of occupation (Greenfield, BSC or Cable only) made to the Host Value, irrespective of who the Sharer might be.
-This can include but not limited to such as Airwave (the Emergency Services network), Arqiva/Sensus "Smartmeter", British Telecom, Cable & Wireless or any other Telecoms company.
+All other occupation of a mast should be considered as a sharer and a "payaway" addition appropriate to the nature of occupation (greenfield, BSC or cable only) made to the host value, irrespective of who the sharer might be.
+This can include but not limited to such as Airwave (the Emergency Services network), Argiva/Sensus "Smartmeter", British Telecom, Cable & Wireless or any other telecoms company.
 Miscellaneous other sharers might include, taxi firms, haulage firms and the Civil Aviation Authority.
 The payaway addition is defined below.
-Av equipment located on structures other than bespoke telecoms masts (Greenfield or Streetworks) are to be treated as equivalent to "rooftop" sites.
+Any equipment located on structures other than bespoke telecoms masts (greenfield or streetworks) are to be treated as equivalent to "rooftop" sites.
 In other words, there is no inference that the hypothetical lease of such as a pylon, a silo or a building, includes any right to use that structure for the purposes of radio transmission/reception.

 Although uncommon, certain rooftop installations will involve a site (building) owner, a host (mast developer) and sharers (operators).
-These interests should be valued as if they were in a normal host:sharer situation albeit the level of value may differ.
+These interests should be valued as if they were in a normal host: sharer situation albeit the level of value may differ.

-An increasing number of "Streetworks" installations are being erected with newer, larger and stronger masts.
-Installations may be shared and, in such circumstances, the various interests should be valued as if they were in a "Greenfield" situation albeit using levels of site value appropriate to "Streetworks" installations.
+Larger and stronger "streetworks" installations have been erected.
+The installations may be shared and, in such circumstances, the various interests should be valued as if they were in a "greenfield" situation albeit using levels of site value appropriate to "streetworks" installations.
 These interests should be valued as if they were in a normal host:sharer situation albeit the level of value may differ.

-The term "host" can be taken as being synonymous with "Proprietor" for the purposes of the valuation roll.
+The term "host" can be taken as being synonymous with "proprietor" for the purposes of the valuation roll.